msawant060/AWS-CSA/EC2/Fundamentals.md

 | Most suitable for applications that require frequent read/write operation with small I/O | Most suitable whe the througput(MiB/s) more critical than IOPS |
 | Cost high | Compare to SSD less cost |

-* General purpose SSD
+* General purpose SSD (GP2)
+    - Used for: general purpose where it balance cost and performance
     - It can be used as **root volume of EC2 instance**
     - Baseline performance of 3 IPOS per GiB (Gibibytes = Gib = 1.074 Gigabytes)
     - Minimum IOPS is 100 and Maximum is 10,000
-    - It is most suited for general purpose where it balance cost and performance
     - Most used or Low-Latency interactive applications and Development and test environment

-* Provisioned Throughput SSD
+* Provisioned Throughput SSD (IO1)
+    - Used for: I/O intensive applications such as large relational or NoSQL databases.
     - It can be used as **root volume of EC2 instance**
     - Baseline performance of 50 IPOS per GiB (Gibibytes = Gib = 1.074 Gigabytes)
     - Minimum IOPS is 100 and Maximum is 32,000
     - Suited for applications that require sustained IOPS performance, more than 10, 000 IOPS, or 160 MiB/s of throughput per volume
     - Use for appliations that needs Database workload is high

- * Magnetic HDD
+ * Magnetic HDD (Standard)
+    - Used for: Where data is accessed infrequently, and applications where the lowest storage cost is importan.
     - It can be used as **root volume of EC2 instance**
     - Older generation volumes are backend by magnetic drives
-    - Suited for applications where low-cost storage for small volume size is important
     - Baseline performance approximately 100 IOPS
     - Avarage and max throughput is 90 MiB/second

- * Throughput Optimized HDD
+ * Throughput Optimized HDD (ST1)
+    - Used for: Big Data, Data warehouse, Log Processing.
     - It can NOT be used as **root volume of EC2 instance**
     - For application that have frequenty accesses, throughput-intensive workloads
-    - Low cost HDD
     - Max throughput per volume is 500 Megabits/S

- * Cold HDD
+ * Cold HDD (SC1)
+    - Used for: File Server.
     - It can NOT be used as **root volume of EC2 instance**
     - For application that have lessfrequently accesses, non-intensive workloads
     - Lowest cost HDD